 Is your salary not enough to cover the expenses related to your integration into the workplace?

-A supplement to the work premium could be paid to you if your income is low and you have just left social assistance, the Alternative jeunesse program or the Aim for employment Program.
+A supplement to the work premium could be paid to you if your income is low and you have just left social assistance program, the Alternative jeunesse program or the Aim for employment Program.

-Leaving social assistance and returning to the labour market can allow you to significantly increase your income.
-Consult the possibilities available to you and the examples presented in the pamphlet Work Pays...
-Increase your income by getting off social assistance (PDF, 667 Ko) .
+Leaving social assistance program and returning to the labour market can allow you to significantly increase your income.
+A number of possibilities are available to you.
+View the examples presented in the page Leaving the Social Assistance Program or the Social Solidarity Program due to Employment.